trufflesuite/trufflesuite.com/public/blog/announcing-full-portable-solidity-debugger.md

 You may have to use `sudo` with the above commands if you're running Linux.

-More information about how to use Truffle can be found in [our documentation](/docs).
-Feel free to reach out on [Gitter](https://gitter.im/consensys/truffle) with any questions.
+More information about how to use Truffle can be found in [our documentation](/docs), and feel free to reach out on [Gitter](https://gitter.im/consensys/truffle) for community help from fellow Trufflers.

 ### A Quick Thank You